Computer Account Revocation Changes

 Affecting Exiting Employees and Their Supervisors

 Account revocation (when an employee is separated, voluntarily or involuntarily) is mandated by the State Office of Information Technology.
 Currently when a person’s status changes to “Terminated” in PeopleSoft they receive an automated email stating that they are no longer employed.
 In addition, all security assignments are removed from their account.
-The current system has proven inefficient and has proven too unforgiving of mistakes, omissions, or other situations that departments must communicate to HRM or IT.

 The supervisor will be held responsible for any actions taken by former employees who are granted continued access via this process.
 A permanent audit trail is kept in a data warehouse of all actions in the self-service web portal.